A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Conclusion

 The main result of this paper is a sound and complete logical characterisation of open bisimilarity for the $\pi$-calculus.
 To achieve this result, we introduce modal logic $\mathcal{OM}$, defined in Fig.~\ref{figure:om}.
 The soundness of $\mathcal{OM}$ with respect to open bisimilarity, Theorem~\ref{theorem:sound}, is mechanically proven in Abella as explained in Section~\ref{sec:abella}.
 The details of the completeness, Theorem~\ref{theorem:complete}, are provided in Section~\ref{sec:complete}.

-Intuitionistic modal logic $\OM$ satisfies the following established criteria~\cite{Simpson94}: \begin{itemize} \item Intuitionistic $\mathcal{OM}$ is a conservative extension of intuitionistic logic.
+Intuitionistic modal logic $\OM$ satisfies the following established criteria for an intuitionistic modal logic~\cite{Simpson94}: \begin{itemize} \item Intuitionistic $\mathcal{OM}$ is a conservative extension of intuitionistic logic.
 Removing modalities, we obtain a standard semantics of intuitionistic modal logic without any new theorems.

 \item Intuitionistic $\OM$ satisfies intuitionistic hereditary.
-Every operator is closed under all substitutions respectful of the environment.
+Every operator is closed under an accessible world relation, as given by our Kripke semantics in the Appendix, and also as captured by the notion of respectful substitution in the body of the paper.

 \item The law of excluded middle is invalidated.
 As demonstrated in Examples~\ref{eg:law} and~\ref{eg:elaborate}, the absence of the law of excluded middle is essential for the existence of distinguishing formulae in $\mathcal{OM}$ for processes that are not open bisimilar but are late equivalent.